Brightmeds logo

 How the pricing actually works

 This is a flat-price model, which is the friendliest structure for anyone who expects to titrate up over time: the price is the same regardless of your prescribed dose, so moving to a higher dose doesn't cost more.
-Compounded semaglutide runs a first-month promo of $189, then settles to an ongoing monthly rate; compounded tirzepatide starts higher and lands at a higher steady-state.
-Be clear-eyed about the teaser: that $189 first month is a loss-leader.
-Your true ongoing cost is roughly $325/mo, which sits mid-to-high for compounded GLP-1 — the category median is around $170/mo, and several competitors start cheaper.
-The promo is great for trying the service; it is not what you'll pay in month three.
+As of our July 2026 re-verification the first-month teaser promo is gone from the published pricing — what you see is the standing rate: $100/mo for compounded semaglutide, which sits mid-to-high for compounded GLP-1 (the category median is around $169/mo, and several competitors start cheaper), with compounded tirzepatide at a higher flat rate.

-• Ongoing: roughly $325/mo for compounded semaglutide; compounded tirzepatide settles higher
+• Ongoing: roughly $100/mo for compounded semaglutide; compounded tirzepatide settles higher

 • Flat across doses: titrating up never raises your price